RickRinewalt/pipeline/mac_dev_setup/README.md

 If using `devpod-template1` (which is based on **https://github.com/jedarden/agentists-quickstart/tree/workspace/basic** with the addition of the `config-devpod.sh` script), do the following:

-1. `./.devcontainer/config-devpod.sh` which set up the environment accordingly:
+1. Run: `./.devcontainer/config-devpod.sh` which automatically sets up the environment accordingly (below provided for info, the script will take care of this):

     ```
     ./.devcontainer/install-tools.sh